 Ok hands up who else goes into Greggs and buys a belgian bun? *raises hand high* BUT did you know that they should have a yummy gooey layer of lemon curd in the middle?
 Greggs skimp on this and so I find them rather dry and quite frankly a little tasteless.
 I will still go in there and buy one tho cos they are still my all time favourite cake.

 I have made belgian buns quite a lot in my baking days purely being my favourite cake it was a must have thing to do, however I used to follow a recipe I did in school, our 3rd cookery lesson and we was thrown into the deep end with belgian buns, it was such a simple recipe too but since moving I can’t find my old school books.
 Probably still in one of the many boxes I never unpacked and sitting in the barn or in the loft.
-But I am glad I can always rely on my grandparents for a cake recipe.

 Some recommended items from our kitchen to make this dish…